goutham7r/goutham7r.github.io/_pages/about.md

 author_profile: true
 ---
 Hi!
-I am Machine Learning Engineer - II at Annapurna Labs (a subsidiary of [Amazon Web Services](https://aws.amazon.com/){:target="_blank"}).
+I am Machine Learning Engineer - II at [AWS Neuron](https://aws.amazon.com/machine-learning/neuron/){:target="_blank"}.
-At [AWS Neuron](https://aws.amazon.com/machine-learning/neuron/){:target="_blank"}, I work on enabling distributed training and inference for large language models on the Trainium and Inferentia ML accelerators.
+My work revolves around enabling distributed training and inference for large language models on the Trainium and Inferentia ML accelerators.

 Earlier, I spent three great years building healthcare AI tech at [Health[at]Scale](https://healthatscale.com/){:target="_blank"}.
 As a Senior Machine Learning Software Engineer, I helped create a new product for providing actionable clinical insights to high-risk patients, launch  multiple new apps from the ground-up, and develop ML model prototypes for novel problems in the healthcare space.